AcedYu/6-weather-dashboard/README.md

 # 6-weather-dashboard
-This assignment was assigned by the U.C.
-Berkeley Extension Full-time Full Stack Flex Boot Camp.
-This is assignment 6 for the program.
-In this assignment I created a weather dashboard viewing application.
+In this project I created a weather dashboard viewing application.
 The application consists of creating a navigatable dashboard that allows the user to view the weather data.
 The app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.
 It has a clean, polished, and responsive user interface.
 It uses the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.

 It contains notable features such as:
 - a searchbar connected to the OpenWeather API to search for cities.